Setup remote signer¶

 Check that the battery status LEDs indicate that the device is either charging or fully charged.
 In steady state, the device should be indicating a full charge.
 If that is not the case, your adapter may not be powerful enough.

-Check that the LED on the 4G LTE dongle shows a solid blue.
+Check that the LED on the 4G LTE dongle shows a solid blue for Huawei (blinking blue for ZTE).
 If that is not the case, please move your setup to an area of cell phone coverage.

 Connect the Baking Ledger Nano S to the Micro-USB end of the adapter.
 Unlock it and launch the baking app.